Survey optimisation

 Optimizing where to collect more survey data

-In some situations, mapping health outcomes requires collecting data at specific locations using surveys.
-These are, however, expensive and time consuming to conduct, limiting their scale and frequency.
+Mapping outcomes typcially requires collecting data at specific locations using surveys.
+These surveys are, however, expensive and time consuming to conduct, limiting their scale and frequency.

 # Our approach

-Designed to work alongside our prevalence predictor algorithm, we have developed algorithms that identify the optimal locations to collect data based on proximity to other survey sites and the characteristics of each survey location.
+Designed to work alongside our spatial prediction algorithms, we have developed algorithms that identify the optimal locations to collect data based on proximity to other survey sites and the characteristics of each survey location.
 This ‘spatially optimised’ approach to sampling can bring huge efficiencies over conducting traditional random surveys.

 The images above contain only dummy seroprevalence data